plizkinzmey/remote-transmission-client-go/docs/testing-guide.md

 ### Adhering to `exhaustive-deps`

-- Всегда включайте все зависимости, используемые внутри `useEffect`, `useCallback`, `useMemo`, в массив зависимостей хука.
+- Always include all dependencies used inside `useEffect`, `useCallback`, `useMemo` in the hook's dependency array.
-- Это помогает избежать проблем с устаревшими замыканиями и обеспечивает предсказуемое поведение.
+- This helps avoid stale closures and ensures predictable behavior.
-- Используйте линтер `eslint-plugin-react-hooks` для автоматической проверки правила `exhaustive-deps`.
+- Use the `eslint-plugin-react-hooks` linter to automatically check the `exhaustive-deps` rule.

 ## Achieving 100% Test Coverage